syue40/component-collection/README.md

 ```
 - Individual components are contained within the components directory
 - Components import functions to process data and call the API from the utils directory
+- This app requires environment variables for certain credentials

 ## Below Are Sample Images of Features Currently in this App